Florida State Guard

 The Florida State Guard (FSG) is the state defense force of the U.S. state of Florida.
+Service in the FSG does not make one a United States military veteran.
 The FSG was created in 1941 to serve as a stateside replacement for the Florida National Guard while the National Guard was deployed abroad during World War II.
 The FSG is available to the governor of Florida whenever needed, but unlike the National Guard, the FSG is trained and funded by the state and therefore cannot be federalized.
 The FSG was reactivated in 2022 after the Florida legislature appropriated US$10 million in funding.

 Background

 State defense forces are authorized by the federal government under Title 32, Section 109 of the United States Code.
 Twenty-three states, as well as the territory of Puerto Rico, actively maintain these forces.
 Florida law also allows the creation of a state defense force, either as a full-sized force when any part of the National Guard is federally deployed, or as a reserve cadre of officers and non-commissioned officers regardless of National Guard deployment.